amaze-o-maz/EternityWallet-Tangem/README.md

 ## License

-This project is proprietary software.
-All rights reserved.
+This project is for SHIBARMYSTRONGAF only all rights reserved